BMProd-FS/blender-i3d-importer/README.md

 - **Blender 5.1 or newer**
 - **Farming Simulator 25** (or FS22) installed locally — needed to resolve `$data/...` texture and shader paths.
 The add-on never modifies your game files.
 - **Operating system:** Windows is regularly tested and supported.
-Linux and macOS should work in principle since the decoder is pure Python and the add-on has no native binaries, but they are **untested** — please open an issue if you try them.
+Linux and macOS should work in principle since the decoder is pure Python and the add-on has no native binaries, but they are **untested** — please open an issue if something doesn't work.
 - *Optional:* the [Parallax Node Extension](https://extensions.blender.org/add-ons/parallax-node/) for true parallax occlusion mapping in debug materials (a simpler bump-mapping fallback is used otherwise)

 ## Installation